i-D’s A-Z of lgbtq idols | read | i-D

 Special mention:

 For this coming out moment.
-Rarely does television painted it this low key yet heartfelt.
+Rarely does television paint it this low key yet heartfelt.

 V) St. Vincent